 I've always had a bit of fear when needing to edit anything Docker related at work as I'm just not an expert in that space.
 Something however did click for me with it recently.

 It originally revolved around some Linux command line tool that did not work on macOS that someone at work was talking about.
-The only way to make it work on a Mac was to use docker run
+The only way to make it work on a Mac was to use docker run.

 After chatting with ChatGPT about the topic and "how to think" of Docker it came up with this summary: